 physical and psychological violence against children which must stop."
 1

 medical clinic in Minya province in Egypt.
-She allegedly died of an overdose of anesthetic during a FGM procedure.
+She allegedly died of an overdose of anesthetic during a FGM/C procedure.
 Her three sisters had already undergone

 the "purification" operation.
 The operation cost 50 Egyptian pounds

-($9.00 US).
-The doctor is reported as having tried to bribe the parents to
+(about $9.00 US).
+The doctor was reported as having tried to bribe the parents to

 withdraw their complaint.
 The girl's father has allegedly sued the doctor.
 2